Abenaki Heritage

 In 2019, Alnôbaiwi installed their first museum exhibit inside the Ethan Allen Homestead Museum.
 This was expanded in 2020, with a major upgrade in 2023.

-In 2023, the Board of Directors of the Ethan Allen Homestead Museum voted to reduce their property management line with the site owner of the Ethan Allen Homestead Park so that Alnôbaiwi could rent the property directly from the site owner.
-(The owner of the park site is the Winooski Valley Park District).
-This was a positive step towards Indigenous autonomy of their cultural projects!
+In 2023, the Board of Directors of the Ethan Allen Homestead Museum voted to reduce their property management line with the Winooski Valley Park District (the site owner of the Ethan Allen Homestead Park) so that Alnôbaiwi could rent the property directly from the WVPD.
+This was a positive step towards Indigenous autonomy of their cultural projects.
 Although the Homestead Museum no longer manages the Abenaki village, the Museum and Alnôbaiwi still have a strong partnership through exhibits, educational programs, and administration of the shared site.